My Basket0

 Introduction to Home Ownership and Mortgages

 This course will introduce you to the basics of property purchase, with a particular emphasis on the place of mortgages in that process.
 First it describes the role that mortgages play in the wider economy.
 Then it focuses in on the different lenders in the market, the different types of mortgage customer and the different types of mortgages available.
-It also describes how lenders decide whether or not to lend (the question of affordability), how they set their interest rates and how these are applied.
+It also describes how lenders decide whether to lend (the question of affordability), how they set their interest rates and how these are applied.

 The course will help you make the connection between mortgages and insurance.
 This covers both insurance products that the lender may insist on, like buildings insurance, and those that will protect your home if repaying the mortgage becomes difficult.

-Finally, through this course you will learn about the different players in the property market, focusing in particular on mortgage advisers, but also estate agents, valuers and surveyors and conveyancers/solicitors.
-You will learn how a mortgage adviser can help someone find the right mortgage for them and the particular skills and knowledge they need to do this.
+Finally, through this course you will learn about the different players in the property market, focusing on mortgage advisers, but also estate agents, valuers and surveyors and conveyancers/solicitors.
+You will learn how a mortgage adviser can help someone find the right mortgage for them and the skills and knowledge they need to do this.

 Who is the course for?